Yuelong-Yu/ERFNet-Caffe/README.md

 ```

 ## Create video (optional)<br>
-By running ERFNet-Caffe/scripts/rename_images.py, a sequence of images in a file are renamed into the formate of 0000.png,0001.png,0002.png etc.
+By running ERFNet-Caffe/scripts/rename_images.py, a sequence of images in a file are renamed into the formate of 0000.png,0001.png,0002.png etc.<br>
 Execute ERFNet-Caffe/scripts/webcam_demo.py to write the predictions into video:
 ```
 $ python webcam_demo.py 	--model ERFNet-Caffe/prototxts/erfnet_deploy_mergebn.prototxt \